 Social media planning tool

-Social Media Planning Tool Guide
+Social Media Planning Tool and Workflow Guide

 A planning tool needs to connect brand rules, content slots, review status, and the calendar itself.
 Otherwise the work still happens in side docs, chat, and memory.